Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 | Interfaces?     | Yes: Rust traits            | Yes           |

 Notes:
+- students are freshly of an EVM lecture so might be wondering why another SC language
+- Virtual MAchine: any WASM VM: yes in theory, in practice bound pretty close to the Substarte & the contracts pallet
+- Tooling: Solidity has been around for years, enjoys the first-to-market advantage (but ink! is a strong contender)
-They are freshly of an EVM lecture so might be wondering why another SC language The EVM operates on 256 bit words (meaning anything less than 32 bytes will be treated by the EVM as having leading zeros)
+- The EVM operates on 256 bit words (meaning anything less than 32 bytes will be treated by the EVM as having leading zeros)

 ---

 # ink! overview

 - DSL in Rust
-- Inherits all the benefits
+- Inherits all the benefits of Rust
   - Modern functional language
   - Type & Memory safety
 - Compiled to WASM
- - Ubuquitous
+  - Ubiquitous
   - Fast

 NOTE:
-ink! is not a separate language has access to vast collection of libraries, tooling WASM is targeting the browsers and quickly becoming the "assembly" od the web in lieu of JS
+- ink! is not a separate language
+- enjoys access to a vast collection of libraries developed for other purposes
+- WASM is targeting the browsers and quickly becoming the "assembly" od the web in lieu of JS

 ---